What Are Progressive Lenses?

 Progressive lenses are very complex in the way that they are designed and fabricated.
 However, progressive lenses are very easy to use.
 When properly fitted, a patient can simply look straight through the top of the lens and have sharp vision for distant objects.
 As the eyes slowly gaze downward through the bottom of the lens, there is magnification in the lens that “progressively” gets stronger.
 The wearer can choose how much reading power they want or need, depending on what they are trying to focus on.
 This is because of the gradual nature of the power range the wearer has at his or her disposal.

-If you are interested in progressive lenses, schedule an appointment with The Eye Doctors.
+If you are interested in progressive lenses, schedule an appointment with True Eye Experts.